danieljampen/ikarus/README.md

 1. Install [Docker](https://www.docker.com/).
 2. Download [trusted build](https://store.docker.com/community/images/malice/ikarus) from public [docker store](https://store.docker.com): `docker pull malice/ikarus`
-3. Request demo (https://www.ikarussecurity.com/solutions/trials/demo-license-for-ikarus-antivirus/) and download the provided files to a folder on your server.
+3. Request demo (https://www.ikarussecurity.com/solutions/trials/demo-license-for-ikarus-antivirus/) and download the provided files to a folder on your server (now refered to as IKARUS-BIN-FOLDER).
 The following files will be provided by ikarus: libT3_l64.so, t3cmd.ikkey, t3scan_l64, t3update_l64.
 4. Make sure the downloaded binaries are executable: chmod +x /ikarus/*
+5. **[Optional]** If you plan to start the container often, e.g. if you create a new container for each scan, make sure to update the ikarus definitions at least once before use!
+This way the database won't be updated before each scan what in return reduces the scan time.
+You can do this by updating the container (see [here]) or by manuall calling the update binary `t3update_l64 -update` in your IKARUS-BIN-FOLDER.

 ## Usage